shamangary/SSR-Net/README.md

 **Training the gender model**

-We can reformulate binary classification problem into a regression problem, and SSR-Net can be used to predict the confidence.
+We can reformulate the binary classification problem into a regression problem, and SSR-Net can be used to predict the confidence.
 As an example, we provide a gender regression demo in this repository as an extension of the project.

 Training the gender network: